 Keith Jones, Head & Neck Surgeon, Clinical Director of Head and Neck Surgery, University Hospitals of Derby and Burton NHS Foundation Trust, UK, shared with the participants the huge change he’s seen over the last years in terms of modernising procedures.
 In the past his hospital was limited by poor data and he shared many ways the hospital used to work: limited and disjointed data, unable to robustly analyse the performance of surgical teams, traceability relied on a paper trail, many systems relied on insertion of free text and manual tracing of batch/lot numbers.
 One of the things Mr Jones specifically mentioned was that there was no data to praise people’s performance.

-His passion for standards for the benefits of his patients was very obvious.
-“The information that we get from simple scans is amassing.
-It has changed my life and the lives of my patients.
-Thanks to GS1 standards, data is meaningful and the potential it gives us still excites me”, said Mr Jones.
+His passion for standards for the benefits of his patients was very obvious, as he described how the information that they get from simple scans has changed the lives of my patients.

 Henrik Stilling, IT Architect, Aarhus University Hospital, Denmark, explained the importance of good integration of methodologies, standards, applications and technologies in order to implement tracking and identification in the Aarhus University Hospital in Denmark.
 As people want information about what is moving where (e.g the location of assets), the hosptial has implemented a foundational infrastructure that allows these questions to be answered.
 He has had a lot of forethought in planning the hospital infrastructure and his results are a model for other hospitals.